 Provide information and documentation

-User Support has implemented the Experts Knowledge Base wiki, which serves as a single, online documentation repository for the university community.
-Experts houses documentation on all implemented Banner modules and related systems, user and setup guides for university technology such as email and wireless devices, and collaboration spaces for departments and teams.
+User Support has implemented the online Knowledge Base, which serves as a documentation repository for the university community.
+The Knowledge Base houses documentation on all implemented Banner modules and related systems, user and setup guides for university technology such as email and wireless devices, and other helpful troubleshooting and reference articles.

 Operate computing facilities

-User support operates the university’s three open-access computer labs and two technology training centers.
+User Support operates the university’s three open-access computer labs and two technology training centers.
 The open-access computer labs provide printing, computing resources, and in-person technology help for everyone on campus, and are our primary vehicle for delivering services and support to students.
 The locations are Cheek Hall 150, Glass Hall 229, and Meyer Library 105.
-The Meyer Library 105 facility is open 24-hours a day for five days a week and is open on the weekend to better accommodate student schedules.
+The Meyer Library 105 facility is open extended hours during the week and is open on the weekend to better accommodate student schedules.